 The Department for Education states that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
-At The Harrowby/National Academies Trust these values are reinforced regularly and in the following ways.
+At The Harrowby/National Schools these values are reinforced regularly and in the following ways.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through the school council.
-The elections of the school council /Eco Council members, and House Captains are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
+The elections of the school council/Eco Council members, and House Captains are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 In addition to this debating is an integral part of our English curriculum.

 The Rule of Law